Skip to main content Skip to main navigation Skip to search

 The steps are as follows:

-1. Identify an individual within the airline or aircraft operator to become the first airline administrator.
+1. Identify an individual within the airline or aircraft operator to become the first Airline Administrator.

 2. Complete the ADI application sign up process.

-3. Email arrivals@awe.gov.au to advise who will undertake the role of the airline administrator, including their email address.
+3. Email Conveyance.Aircraft@aff.gov.au to advise who will undertake the role of the Airline Administrator, including their email address.

 Airline User role

-All ADI application users will sign up in an airline user role and complete a 3-step security process:
+All airline ADI application users will sign up in an airline user role and complete a 3-step security process:

-Flowchart demonstrating the complete sign-up process for the “airline user” can be found in the ADI & iRAM Support page
+A Flowchart demonstrating the complete sign-up process for the “airline user” can be found in the ADI & iRAM Support page

 Airline Administrator role